antipodos/sonarqube_project_report/README.md

 `python report.py <filename> [<tagname>]`

 Queries all projects available.
-Cannot report more than 50 at once (at the moment).
-Filter using `tagname`(s) if you have more than 50.
+Filter using `tagname`(s) if you just need a limited view.
 Generates cvs report at `filename` location - overwrites existing files.

 Installation